 Is Chocolate Vegan?

 There are three main categories of chocolate: dark, milk, and white.
 Dark chocolate, the most bitter of the three, doesn’t typically contain any milk.
-However, some brands may be up to 12% milk, so be sure to carefully read all labels when purchasing dark chocolate.
+However, some brands may be up to 12% milk, so be sure to carefully read the nutrition label and ingredients list when purchasing dark chocolate.
 Additionally, if the dark chocolate is manufactured on the same machinery used to make milk chocolate, there may be trace amounts of milk in it due to cross-contamination.

 With “milk” as its first name, it should be no surprise that milk chocolate is typically not vegan.
 However, some brands of milk chocolate are made with oat milk, almond milk, and other non-dairy milks.